 In the Post report, Ramanathan explores how magazines that were once staples in waiting rooms, beauty parlors, and even libraries are now a dying breed.
 She discusses how the unique role that these publications once played is less desired, and the content wanting.
 Among the factors that contributed to the decline in interest, Ramanathan mentioned that today’s magazines have not kept up with women’s perceptions on beauty, as they by and large continue to churn out photoshopped and unrealistic images that make readers feel inadequate.
 But I think there’s something else women’s magazines unrealistically depict—women’s desires when it comes to love and relationships.
 And this blind spot could also speak to the fall in women’s readership.

 A lot has changed in our culture since the ‘60s, with movements like #MeToo and #TimesUp raising concerns about the dysfunction of sexual expectations between the sexes, and most women’s magazines have turned a blind eye to the connection between the mess we’re in and the sexual revolution they champion.
-In that respect, I think women's magazines that began in the 1960s have not stayed current to what women are really experiencing, especially when it comes to their content on relationships and love.
+In that respect, I think women's magazines that began to take prominence in 1960s have not stayed current to what women are really experiencing, especially when it comes to their content on relationships and love.

 Where Inauthentic Meets Irrelevant